Free Shipping on orders over $50*

 Beans: Rich in fiber, a meal containing beans shares many similar benefits as one containing prunes.
-Fiber keeps stool soft, and the protein has added benefits for growth and repair of bodily tissues.
+Fiber keeps stool soft, and the protein has added benefits for the growth and repair of bodily tissues.
 Beans are also rich in nutrients essential for muscle health and function.

 Exercise: Movement encourages muscle health and stimulates digestion, so going for a walk after eating may help get things moving.
 For cases of occasional constipation, pelvic floor exercises have proven more effective than laxatives.
 Yoga, Pilates, and even running may encourage the movement of wastes along the intestinal tract.

 Use a Toilet Stool: Most people don’t realize, but pooping with your feet on the ground can cause a kink in your colon, which can lead to major blockage.
 Using a Squatty Potty stool helps undo this kink so you can do your business quickly and cleanly.